Kadri Tali

-Kadri Tali (born on 18 June 1972 in Tallinn) is an Estonian conductor.
+Kadri Tali (born on 18 June 1972 in Tallinn) is a serving Member of the Estonian Parliament and Estonian music manager.

 In 1996 she graduated from Estonian Academy of Music and Theatre in choir conducting speciality.

 1992-2002 she conducted the choir Ellerhein.
-In 1997 she founded Nordic Symphony Orchestra.
+In 1997, with her sister, she founded the Nordic Symphony Orchestra.

-Since 2011 she is the head of Estonian National Symphony Orchestra.
+She was the director of the Estonian National Symphony Orchestra from 2011-2015.

 Her mother is mathematician Anne Tali.
 She has twin sister, Anu Tali who is also a conductor.